Home

 Hamal - α Arietis (alpha Arietis)

-Hamal, also designated as α Arietis (alpha Arietis), is a variable giant star in the constellation of Aries.
+Hamal, also designated as α Arietis (alpha Arietis), is a variable giant star of spectral class K2 in the constellation of Aries.

 Hamal visual magnitude is 2, making it the 48th brightest star in the sky.
-Thanks to its high brightness, Hamal is clearly visible when observed from locations with dark skyes, and should be also quite easily visible from light polluted areas.
+Because of its brightness, Hamal is clearly visible to the naked eye when observed from locations with dark skies, and should be also quite easily visible from light polluted areas.

 2